 Try to pay with a card in as many places as you can.
 Pay cash only when you really don’t have a choice.

 Alternatively, get some cash from your local or central bank before heading to Warsaw.

 Polish is the main spoken language.
-It is weirdly close to Russian, so many Russians and Ukrainians move to Poland to study and stay there to enjoy a higher quality of life than in their country.
+It is weirdly close to Russian, which is why many Russians and Ukrainians move to Poland to study and stay there to enjoy a higher quality of life.